Cisco0xf/SkyTrack-Weather-App/README.md

 ## How to Install:

 > [!NOTE]
-> In the `pubspec.yamle` fie you will find the `.env` file in the assets, you will have to create one
+> In the `pubspec.yamle` file you will find the `.env` file in the assets, you will have to create one
 >
-> Flutter version of the project : `v3.24.2`
+> Flutter version of the project : `v3.24.4`

-1- Got to [OpenWeatherMap](https://openweathermap.org/api/one-call-api) and create a new API Key
+1- Go to [OpenWeatherMap](https://openweathermap.org/api/one-call-api) and create a new API Key

 2- Run the command `git clone https://github.com/Cisco0xf/SkyTrack-Weather-App.git`